Welcome To Turtle Class Page

-In our team you will find our fantastic, hard-working and ambitious children alongside our teacher Mrs Robinson and our teaching assistant Miss Allwood.
+In our team you will find our fantastic, hard-working and ambitious children alongside our teacher Mrs Robinson and our teaching assistants Mrs Maskery and Mrs Wilson.

-PE will be on Tuesdays and Wednesdays.
-Children will need to bring their indoor PE kit to school Monday morning in a separate bag.
+PE will be on Mondays and Tuesdays.
+Children will need to bring their indoor and outdoor PE kit to school Monday morning in a separate bag.
 Children will need a top, shorts and trainers/plimsols.
-The children’s PE kit will remain at school overnight and children will be sent home with it on Wednesday.
+The children’s PE kit will remain at school overnight and children will be sent home with it on Tuesday to be returned Monday .